berellevy/job_app_filler/README.md

 Because autofilling fields isn't always simple, the project structure is a bit complicated.

-**Note:** Because I want to release this project already, I will post a video explaining the more complex topics.
+**Note:** Because I want to release this project already, I've posted a [video](https://youtu.be/mXEDv9PpdGs) explaining the more complex topics.

 ### Sandboxing